-A В С D E
+A В C D E

-ζ (I-V) I Π Ш IV v (Week 1)
+(I-V) I II Ш IV V (Week 1)

-caching Block ( II III IV V Ι (Week 2)
+Feaching Block (I-V II Ш IV V I (Week 2)

-Teachi III IV v Ι Π (Week 3)
+Teachin Ш IV V I II (Week 3)

 Notes: Figure (a) shows the timetable of an instruction week and the scheduled times of four courses in our sample: Mathematics, Financial Accounting, Business Administration, and Microeconomics.
-Figure (b) shows which teaching blocks students in each attendance group were allocated to from week 1 to week 3.
+Figure (b) shows which teaching blocks students in each attendance group were allocated to from Week 1 to Week 3.
 When assigned to a teaching block, students were permitted to physically attend courses in the block.
-For example, students in Group A can physically attend courses in Block I in week 1, courses in Block II in week 3.
+For example, students in Group A can physically attend courses in Block II in Week 1, courses in Block II in Week 2, and courses in Block III in Week 3.

-Attendance blocks rotated on a weekly level, creating variation in the availability of inperson lectures at the course level.
-Figure 1(b) provides an overview of how attendance groups rotated through the teaching blocks during the first three weeks of the semester.
-For instance, students in Group A can physically attend lectures in Block I (Mathematics) during Week 1, Block II (Financial Accounting) in Week 2, and Block III (Business Administration) in Week 3.
-Similarly, students in Group B attended Financial Accounting in Week 1, Business Administration in Week 2, and Microeconomics in Week 3.
-Groups C, D, and E rotated in the same way.
+The attendance groups rotated weekly, creating variation in the availability of in-person lectures at the course level.
+Figure 1(b) provides an overview of how five attendance groups rotated through the teaching blocks during the first three weeks of the semester.
+For instance, students in Group A could physically attend lectures in Block I (Mathematics) during Week 1, Block II (Financial Accounting) in Week 2, and Block III (Business Administration) in Week 3.
+Similarly, students in Group B could attend lectures in Financial Accounting in Week 1, Business Administration in Week 2, and Microeconomics in Week 3.
+Groups C, D, and E rotated in the same way.5

-Although the partial attendance policy was designed to cover the whole fall semester, it only lasted for three weeks due to unexpected changes in university policies and the Covid-19 situation.
-From week 4, the university relaxed restrictions on in-person instruction given the low infection rate during the past weeks.
-However, the Covid situation rapidly deteriorated in October, and the university abandoned all in-person instruction from week 7 onwards.
+Although the partial attendance policy was designed to cover the whole fall semester, it only lasted for three weeks due to unexpected changes in university policies in response to the evolving Covid-19 pandemic.
+From Week 4, the university relaxed restrictions on in-person instruction given the low infection rate during the past weeks.
+However, the Covid-19 pandemic rapidly deteriorated in October, and the university abandoned all in-person instruction from Week 7 onward.
 All remaining teaching and exams were administered online.
-Appendix Figure A.1 shows a timeline of our experiment and the Covid situation.
+Appendix Figure A.1 shows a timeline of our experiment and the number of Covid-19 infections in the country.

-Variation in online instruction: The partial attendance policy introduced experimental variation in the share of online lectures during the first three weeks of the semester which we will exploit for identification.
-The policy introduced variation in online lectures at the student-by-course level.
+Variation in online instruction: The partial attendance policy introduced experimental variation in the share of online lectures during the first three weeks of the semester.
+This variation was at the student-by-course level.
 For instance, students in Group A could physically attend one out of three lectures in the Mathematics, Financial Accounting, and Business Administration courses, but had to attend all Microeconomics lectures online.
 In contrast, students in Group D were permitted to attend two out of six Microeconomics lectures in person but had to attend all Financial Accounting and Business Administration lectures remotely.
 Among all 3,770 student-by-course observations in our sample, the proportion of online lectures ranges from 66.7% to 100%, with an average value of 80%.